 This conclusion and an overall dive into the world of all things xenomorph convinced me to check out the novelization of the film, in hopes that it would fill the voids left by the film.
 To my surprise, the novelization of Alien: Covenant makes the film far more tolerable.

-There are plenty of instances like this that make it clear Daniels is more capable of being captain of the Covenant rather than Oram, and should have been promoted after her husband’s death.
-These scenes in the novelization only made her battles with both xenomorphs more epic because her fighting spirit and dedication to keeping the rest of the Covenant’s colonists safe was ever present.
-Daniels is far more fleshed out in the novelization and therefore isn’t overshadowed by David like she is in the film, making her character more memorable.
+There are plenty of instances like this that make it clear Daniels is more capable of being captain of the Covenant than Oram, and should have been promoted after her husband’s death.
+These scenes in the novelization only made her battles with both xenomorphs more epic, because her fighting spirit and dedication to keeping the rest of the Covenant’s colonists safe was ever-present.
+Daniels is far more fleshed out in the novelization and therefore isn’t overshadowed by David as she is in the film, making her character more memorable.